-- Strongly recommended to include guardian/ trusted adult who is present in the child's home setting. - Youth MUST be engaged and willing to participate with the exception of youth not developmentally able to participate.
-(Youth not participating leads to questioning overall safety). - Support Provider an individual who can assist in a risk assessment and if appropriate, the safety plan.
+- Guardian involvement and agreement with this plan of care is imperative. - Youth MUST be engaged and willing to participate with the exception of youth not developmentally able to participate. - Support Provider who can assist in a risk assessment and if appropriate, the safety plan.